U.S. Stocks Rise to Cap Volatile Quarter

-The S&P 500 climbed Monday, on track to enter the fourth quarter with its biggest year-to-date gain in more than two decades.
+The S&P 500 jumped Monday, on track to enter the fourth quarter with its biggest year-to-date gain in more than two decades.

 Investors battled concerns about trade and currency clashes between the U.S. and China, recession signals and, recently, political headwinds in the third quarter.